ajrcarey/pdfium-render/README.md

     }
 ```

-In addition to providing a more natural interface to Pdfium, `pdfium-render` differs from
-`pdfium-sys` in several other important ways:

-* `pdfium-render` uses `libloading` to late bind to a Pdfium library at run-time, allowing for
+`pdfium-render` binds to a Pdfium library at run-time, allowing for run-time selection of
-  run-time selection of system-provided or bundled Pdfium libraries and providing idiomatic
+system-provided or bundled Pdfium libraries and providing idiomatic Rust error handling in
-  Rust error handling in situations where a Pdfium library is not available.
-This differs from
+situations where a Pdfium library is not available.
+A key advantage of binding to Pdfium at run-time
-  `pdfium-sys` which early binds to a Pdfium library at compile-time; the application will crash
-  if the library cannot be found at run-time.
-* Late binding to Pdfium means that `pdfium-render` can be compiled to WASM for running in a
+rather than compile-time is that a Rust application using `pdfium-render` can be compiled to WASM
-  browser; this is not possible with `pdfium-sys`.
+for running in a browser alongside a WASM-packaged build of Pdfium.

-* Pdfium itself is architected as a set of separate modules, each covering a different aspect of
+Pdfium itself is architected as a set of separate modules, each covering a different aspect of
-  PDF creation, rendering, and editing. `pdfium-sys` only provides bindings for the subset of
-  functions exposed by Pdfium's view module; `pdfium-render` aims to ultimately provide bindings
+PDF document creation, rendering, and editing. `pdfium-render` aims to ultimately provide bindings
 to all non-interactive functions exposed by all Pdfium modules, including document creation and
 editing functions.
 This is a work in progress.

-* Pages rendered by Pdfium can be exported as instances of `Image::DynamicImage` for easy,
-  idiomatic post-processing.
+## Examples

+A variety of short, commented examples that demonstrate all the major Pdfium document handling
-Examples demonstrating page rendering, text extraction, page object introspection,
+features -- rendering pages to bitmaps, text extraction, page object introspection, dynamic
-creation of new documents, document concatenation, multi-page tiled output, and compiling to WASM
+creation of new documents, document concatenation, multi-page tiled output, and compiling to WASM --
 are available at <https://github.com/ajrcarey/pdfium-render/tree/master/examples>.

 ## What's new